Steve-Mcl/node-red-contrib-buffer-parser/README.md

 ## About

-A dynamic <a href="http://nodered.org" target="_new">Node-RED</a> node to convert values in a buffer or integer array into the many different data type(s).
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to convert values in a buffer, integer array or hex string into many different data type(s).
 Supports Big/Little Endian, BCD, byte swapping and much more.

 ## A picture is worth a thousand words